charliewhitfield/ivoyager_table_importer/README.md

 1. Download and extract the plugin, then add it (in its entirety) to your addons directory, creating an 'addons' directory in your project if needed.
 2. Add as a git submodule.
 From your project directory, use git command:
     `git submodule add https://github.com/ivoyager/ivoyager_table_importer addons/ivoyager_table_importer`
-    This method will allow you to version-control the plugin using git rather than downloading, extracting and manually moving directories.
-You'll be able to checkout any plugin commit (from within your project) or submit pull requests back to us.
+    This method will allow you to version-control the plugin from within your project rather than moving directories manually.
+You'll be able to checkout any plugin commit or submit pull requests back to us.
 This does require some learning to use git submodules.
 (We use [GitKraken](https://www.gitkraken.com/) to make this easier!)

 (*Note: This differs from Godot doc's recomended plugin distribution, but allows us to version-control our plugins without manual directory operations.)